Azeem Rafiq

-Azeem Rafiq (عظیم رفیق; born 27 February 1991) is a British Asian cricketer who played professionally in England for Yorkshire County Cricket Club.
-A right arm off-spin bowler, Rafiq played for the county between 2008 and 2014 and 2016 and 2018, making his senior debut at the age of 17.
+Azeem Rafiq (عظیم رفیق; born 27 February 1991) is an English cricketer who played professionally in England for Yorkshire County Cricket Club.
+A right-arm off-spin bowler, Rafiq played for the county between 2008 and 2014 and 2016 and 2018, making his senior debut at the age of 17.
 He captained the England under-15 and under-19 sides, and in 2012 became the youngest man to captain a Yorkshire side as well as the first person of Asian origin to do so.

-In September 2020, Rafiq made accusations of racism and bullying at Yorkshire.
+In September 2020, Rafiq made accusations of racism and bullying in Yorkshire.
 An independent report found that a number of his accusations were true and the case became a major media story in the United Kingdom.
-It led to a number of resignations at the club and was the subject of investigations by the England and Wales Cricket Board (ECB) and Digital, Culture, Media and Sport Select Committee in the British parliament.
+It led to several resignations at the club and was the subject of investigations by the England and Wales Cricket Board (ECB) and the Digital, Culture, Media and Sport Select Committee in the British parliament.

 Early life

-Rafiq was born in Karachi, Pakistan, in 1991, and moved to England in 2001.
-He grew up in Barnsley in South Yorkshire and attended Holgate School in the town; as a child he played cricket for Barnsley Cricket Club and for Yorkshire schools sides.
+Rafiq was born in Karachi, Pakistan, in 1991, one of five children, and moved to the United Kingdom in 2001.
+He grew up in Barnsley in South Yorkshire and attended Holgate School in the town; as a child he played cricket for Barnsley Cricket Club and Yorkshire schools sides.
 He was a member of Yorkshire's cricket academy and captained the England under-15 side in 2006.

 The same year, Rafiq was the recipient of a Sport England award and came to the attention of England bowling coach David Parsons, who earmarked him as a possible future England bowler.
 He was Yorkshire's Junior Performer of the Year in 2007 and the club's academy player of the year in 2008 as well as being awarded a Brian Johnston Memorial Trust scholarship.
 He made his Second XI debut for the county during the same year.

 Senior cricket career

 Rafiq made his senior debut for Yorkshire's First XI in a Twenty20 Cup match against Nottinghamshire in June 2008.
 He bowled two overs in the match which Yorkshire won.
 At the time however, Rafiq did not hold a UK passport and so did not qualify as a domestic player.
 Yorkshire, who were only allowed to register one overseas player for the competition, had not deregistered their other overseas player and, as a result, were expelled from the competition.
-In August Rafiq was given special dispensation by the England and Wales Cricket Board (ECB) to play for Yorkshire for the remainder of the season whilst his application for British citizenship was being processed; Rafiq's family had begun the process of applying for citizenship some time before, but the process had been "prolonged" by the Home Office.
+In August Rafiq was given special dispensation by the England and Wales Cricket Board (ECB) to play for Yorkshire for the remainder of the season while his application for British citizenship was being processed; Rafiq's family had begun the process of applying for citizenship some time before, but the process had been "prolonged" by the Home Office.

 His citizenship was confirmed later in the year and in October he signed a three-year senior contract with Yorkshire.
 He captained the county's academy side in a series of matches in Abu Dhabi during the winter and toured South Africa with the England under-19 side in early 2009.